lightster/named-sprintf/README.md

 ## Middleware

+Values can be processed before they are formatted by passing middleware to the constructor of `Sprintf`.
+The middleware can be any sort of PHP callable and will be passed the parameter name that is about to be formatted and a callable that gives the middleware access to all of the values passed to `$sprintf->sprintf()`.

-A middleware invokable can be passed to the constructor to process all parameter values before they are processed by `sprintf`.
-This example takes any parameter passed in as an array and converts it to a space-delimited string of words before passing the value to `sprintf`:
+The below example takes any parameter passed in as an array and converts it to a space-delimited string of words before passing the value to the `sprintf` string formatter:

 ```php
 <?php